alfrepo/blog/content/docs/notes/article00003.md

 ![Vision](article0003/../article00003/idea.drawio.png)

-- modules for independent development
+- modules for independent development, testing and deployment
       - Use **services**, as **modules for backend**.
       - Use **apps**, as **modules for frontend**.
-- Use the `Event sourcing` pattern, to introduce interfaces between services.
+- Use the `Event sourcing` pattern, to introduce **loosely coupled** interfaces between services.
+To make sure the `*ilities` can be realised easier.
-- Use synchronous-apis, to introduce interfaces between apps and services.
+- Use apis, to introduce `synchronous interfaces` between apps and services.

 How exactly to set-up the communication between modules e.g. to keep the horizontal scaling and consistancy - will be the topic of further articles.